Primary Use Cases

 Quantum Approach

 QSVM works by encoding classical data into quantum states and then using quantum circuits to evaluate the quantum kernel3.
 Classical optimization techniques are then used to find the best hyperplane based on this quantum information4.
 New data points are classified by comparing them to the support vectors, which are the key data points that define the separation between classes, using the quantum kernel.
-While still an active area of research, QSVM holds the promise of significant advancements in machine learning, particularly for complex datasets where quantum advantage could be harnessed to achieve superior performance.

 Implementation Steps